derekkedziora/derekkedziora.com/_pages/portfolio.md

 I’ve been writing in the tech industry since 2018: mostly UX writing, but with a bit of marketing and longer form blogging.

 Currently, I lead a team of UX writers in Kyiv and Vilnius and write for the Wix Community apps.
 I’m also working on UX certification from the Nielsen Norman Group.
-View my CV:[[PDF]](/cv)

 ## UX  Writing